UniversalDependencies/docs/workgroups/newdoc/location.md

 the strategies they use are similar to [object](object_predication.html) and [property predication](property_predication.html).

-Prototypical predication is predication of action concepts, where the predicate is a verb.
-Here we consider one type of nonprototypical predication, namely predication of an object (entity) concept.
-One entity (typically, but not necessarily, denoted by a definite nominal) is predicated to belong to a category of entities (typically denoted by an indefinite noun).
-Example: _Ivan is a dancer._
+In locative predication, an entity (typically, but not necessarily, denoted by a definite nominal) is predicated to be at a particular location (typically denoted by a cased nominal or an adverb).
+Example: _The food is in the fridge._ (Presumably the _food_ has already been introduced to the discourse and now its location is specified.)

-This construction is similar but not necessarily identical to equational clauses where two definite nominals are said to refer to the same entity.
+The strategies used by locative predication may also overlap with presentational location, which is a separate construction (and in some languages it will use strategies that differ significantly from predication).
-Example: _Ivan is the winner of this dancing competition._
+Example: _There is food in the fridge._ (Both the food and its location are new concepts in the discourse.)

 The exact UD analysis of the construction depends on the strategy used by the language to express it.
-What the analyses have in common is that the category being predicated (e.g., _dancer_) is the root of the clause, while the entity said to belong to that category is attached to it as the subject.
-Equational constructions are analyzed analogously but see below on how to decide which nominal is the subject.
+In some cases, the phrase denoting the location will be treated as the main predicate and the entity that is at that location will be attached as the subject.
+In other cases though, the phrase denoting the location will be just a modifier of another predicate.

 ## Zero Strategy